jlparkI/xGPR/docs/purpose.rst

 problems of interest to many users.
 We are considering options for adding classification capabilities in a future version.

-xGPR uses a specific techinque to obtain fast and scalable approximations to a GP.
+xGPR uses a specific techinque to obtain scalable approximations to a GP.
 This means that adding a novel kernel you have just cooked up to xGPR is not straightforward.
 If your use-case is evaluating novel kernels xGPR may not be your best choice.